IBM/node-red-dsx-workflow/README.md

     panel.
 Here you can schedule your notebook to be executed once at some future time, or repeatedly at your specified interval.

-### Start the websocket client
+For this Notebook, you can simply `Run All` cells.
-For the communication between the UI and Notebook to be established, start the web socket client by executing the cell under `7.
+The websocket client will be started when you run the cell under `7.
 Start websocket client`.
+This will start the communication between the UI and the Notebook.

 ## 10. Analyze the results